-It's important to realize that the foods you eat are making a difference in the way you look and feel each day.
-Getting the right amount of fresh, unprocessed food is important to helping you get the nutrients found in the food and available to each of us.
+It's important to realize that the foods you eat make a difference in the way you look and feel each day.
+Eating the right amount of fresh, unprocessed food is important to helping you access the nutrients found in those foods.

-The fatty acids in some foods are also great for your hair.
-Nuts, sunflower seeds and sesame seeds all have fatty acids.
-They contribute to the shine and elasticity of the hair.
-These foods do tend to be high in calories as well, so just remember to eat them in moderation.
+The fatty acids in some foods are great for your hair.
+Nuts, sunflower seeds, avocados and sesame seeds all have fatty acids and contribute to the shine and elasticity of the hair.
+These foods tend to be high in calories as well, so just remember to eat them in moderation.

 Foods rich in iron are also important to healthy hair.
-Not enough iron, anemia can result and your hair will fall out.
+Not enough iron and anemia can result and your hair will suffer - quite possibly fall out.
 Meats, organ meats in particular, are rich in iron.
 Other foods rich in iron are dried peaches, egg yolk, oysters, and oatmeal.
 These same foods are important to healthy skin, as well.

-Your skin is the largest organ of your body and, like your hair, is one of the first things that people see.
-You want your skin to look great.
-Chances are if our skin looks great we also feel great, because it can be a barometer to overall health.
+Your skin is the largest organ of your body and, like your hair, one of the first things that people see.
+You want your skin to look the best.
+Chances are if our skin looks great and healthy we also feel great, because it can be a barometer to overall health.